Muz32/nosql-challenge/README.md

 - **Jupyter Notebook**: Employed for performing data analysis and visualizations.

 ## Analysis Approach
-The challenge was tackled in three distinct parts:
+This assignment challenge was completed in three parts:

 ### Part 1: Database and Jupyter Notebook Setup
 - **File Used**: `NoSQL_setup.ipynb`